 - Some vegetable oil (So that the valuable vitamins can be utilized by the body)

 - As needed: a little honey (to neutralize the taste of the apple cider vinegar) or a pinch of grated ginger for more spiciness (and even more antioxidants)

-You don't need a blender or shaker to prepare it, which is what makes this recipe so suitable for everyday use and the office.
-Simply pour into a glass in the order given, stir carefully - done.
+You don't need a blender or a shaker to prepare it, which makes this recipe so suitable for everyday use and the office.
+Simply pour into a glass in the order given, stir carefully - and you're done.